 I haven't often been given cookbooks to review, but there have been several lately, and the Hello Kitty® Baking Book came right on the heels of my brownie book.

 Right off, I bet you are thinking, "Hello Kitty is just for kids," but this book has a greater appeal to me - the recipes are fantastic.
 I’m not sure I understand little girls’ fascination with Hello Kitty, but it is genuine, and it turns out to be unexpectedly fun.

-I Heart Baking! blog.
+Author Michele Chen Chock, a Hello Kitty superfan, is the creator of the I Heart Baking! blog.
 Her work has appeared online in such publications as Glamour, Wedding Bells, and Huffington Post.
 The Hello Kitty Baking Book is published by Quirk Press and is now available for $14.95.
 It is also the first-ever licensed Sanrio cookbook.
 (Sanrio is the creator of Hello Kitty.)

 |Two very happy kitties!|